flatgeobuf/flatgeobuf/README.md

 Live demonstration at https://observablehq.com/@bjornharrtell/streaming-flatgeobuf. (conceptual, not performance optimized)

-DISCLAIMER: Unfinished work in progress.
+DISCLAIMER: Implementation is now in a more or less finished state but specification remains non-final for now.

 ## Specification